-COST.
-Some might consider $79 USD a lot but I can’t think of anything more reasonable.
+- COST.
+Some might consider $79 USD a lot, but I can’t think of anything more reasonable.
 By the time you factor in what you would pay for accommodations, food, and travel, you would be spending this amount many times over.
-As the owner, your boarding costs could be extravagant – in Canada, you could be looking at anywhere from $30 up to $85 per day; in the U.S. according to CostHelper.com, you could be paying anywhere from $240 – $550/month; in Mexico, costs could run from $12 USD TO $16 USD per day depending on the size of the pet.
+As the owner, your boarding costs could be extravagant; in Canada, you could be looking at anywhere from $30 up to $85 per day; in the U.S., according to CostHelper.com, you could be paying anywhere from $240 – $550 per month; in Mexico, costs could run from $12 USD to $16 USD per day, depending on the size of the pet.
 Plus, your pet may feel stressed out since they won’t be in familiar surroundings.

 What better way to check out the warm beaches, dive into the Cenotes, tour the jungle, view historical buildings, experience the character and culture of the highlands, or check out the magnificent Mayan Ruins?
 Make House Sit Mexico [Your Next House Sit].

-On our last house sit in Ontario, the homeowner met us outside wearing a mask, told us she had thoroughly disinfected all the frequently used hotspots and asked us to do the same upon leaving.
+On our last house sit in Ontario, the homeowner met us outside wearing a mask.
+She told us she had thoroughly disinfected all the frequently used hotspots and asked us to do the same upon leaving.
 It was a very successful house sit.